vuchau8592/IMDB-rating-predict/README.md

 # IMDB_rating_predict
 Extension version of previous IMDB classification project.
-In this project, we will try to predict the IMDB score of movies with different regressors.
-Our expectation is that we can come up with a model that can achieve at least 70% accuracy when predicting.
+This project tries to predict the IMDB score of movies with different regressors.

-In this project, the dataset contains 28 variables for 5043 movies, spanning across 100 years in 66 countries.Here is the link of original dataset from dataworld: https://data.world/data-society/imdb-5000-movie-dataset.
+The dataset used in this project is 5000 IMDB movie.
+Here is the link of original dataset from dataworld: https://data.world/data-society/imdb-5000-movie-dataset.

-This dataset will be processed the same way as it was in the IMDB-classification-project.
-If you want to have detail and descriptions how the dataset is processed please take a look at IMDB-classification-project.
+Technique and model used:
+- Data cleaning & analysis: Numpy, Pandas
+- Data visualization: Plotly, Seaborn
+- Data preprocessing: OneHotEnconder, Feature Selection, Polynomial Feature
+- Models:
+	- Linear Regressor, RANSAC, SGDRegressor
+	- SVC
+	- DecisionTreeRegressor
+	- Ensemble: VotingRegressor, Bagging, RandomForest, Adaboost, XGBoost